 How many watts is good for speakers?

 The watts needed for a speaker depend on the room size and desired sound level.
 A general rule of thumb is to have at least 50 watts per channel for small to medium-sized rooms and at least 100 watts per channel for larger rooms.
 However, it’s always best to consult a professional and look at the speaker’s sensitivity rating, which should be inversely proportional to the watts needed.

 One watt equals 90 dB.
 One hundred watts, or 100X more power, equals 110 dB.

 Are higher watts better for speakers?

 Sure, it’s true that the higher the power (watts), the louder and cleaner the speakers will play.
 But small differences in ability don’t make much of an audible change.
-For example, to perceptively hear a difference (meaning you’d notice if there were a 3dB increase or decrease in sound volume), the power would have to double.
+For example, the power would have to double to perceptively hear a difference (meaning you’d notice if there were a 3dB increase or decrease in sound volume).